-Adults conceived via donor egg, sperm or embryo, like adult adoptees, don’t speak with one voice.
-One of the panelist on yesterday’s show was not particularly interested in knowing much about her donor, while the other three were actively searching.
+Adults conceived via donor egg, sperm or embryo, don’t speak with one voice.
+One of the panelist on the donor conceived adult show was not particularly interested in knowing much about her donor, while the other three were actively searching.
 Some of the panelists felt that finding out about their conception as an adult was “earth shattering” and “shocking”, while others were surprised but took it in stride.

 The panelist talked about sensing as children that something was different.
 Two talked about noticing that they didn’t look like their family, one talked about sensing something different in the relationship with his father when compared with other children.
-Two of the panelist specifically asked pointed questions to their parents.
-They felt betrayed when they found out.
+Two of the panelist specifically asked pointed questions to their parents during their adolescense.
+They felt betrayed when they found out later that their parents had not told them the truth.

 The Cover-up is Always Worse